antonioortegajr/postman-IDX-Broker/readme.md

 * A valid IDX Broker Partner API key is required.
 * An account with a featured listing is required

-Search Query will likely fail as this is turned off for all MLSs.
+Note: Search Query endpoint will likely fail as this is turned off for all MLSs.

 ## Install